ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We added even more functionality, which could not make it to the highlights:

-- The Web UI was greatly improved, thanks to Daniel Bugl
+- The Web UI was greatly improved, thanks to Daniel Bugl The version of clusterd was increased from 1.0.0 to 1.1.0.
 - Elektra is now part of the official [Homebrew repository](http://formulae.brew.sh/formula/elektra).
 We still provide a [tap](http://github.com/ElektraInitiative/homebrew-elektra), if you want to install Elektra together with plugins or bindings that require additional libraries.